michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.7.1 - 08/27/2021 =
+- Added a button to create a disclosure page when it does not exist in the `Disclosure` screen.
+D
+- Tweaked the style of buttons regarding text decoration.
+- Tweaked setting UI.
+- Fixed a bug that pop-up images for product thumbnails did not have the correct links.

 = 4.7.0 - 08/26/2021 =
 - Added the `Disclosure` setting screen that allows the user to configure affiliate disclosure.